Ivan-Bebeshko/Yandex_Practicum/README.md

 *Storage of projects from learning*

 `Projects:`
-1. big_cities_music:
+1. **big_cities_music**:
     - Goals: analysis of music preferences over the cities by genre, week day, day time.
     - Libraries: Pandas
 3. ...
 - ...
 - ...